-Poor medical results occur each and every day in Pennsylvania and, in many situations, the results might have been avoided had appropriate care been delivered.
+Poor medical results occur every day in Pennsylvania.
+In many situations, the effects might have been avoided had appropriate care been delivered.
 While there are countless good doctors, nurses, and healthcare facilities, often the demands lower overall operation costs result in healthcare errors.

 Having to prove that medical negligence took place is no easy task.

 For apparent reasons, those involved in neglectful care are seldom willing to document their mistakes.
-As a result this, Michael O’Day Law frequently hires experts to look beyond the medical records to decide whether malpractice occurred.
+As a result, Michael O'Day Law frequently hires experts to look beyond the medical records to decide whether malpractice occurred.

-Michael O’Day Law specializes in the in depth review of medical malpractice cases, searching through thousands of pages of medical records looking for evidence that the negative medical outcome could have been evaded through the use of proven practices.
-If there is a case for medical malpractice our Pittsburgh Lawyers will find the information needed to make a very strong case.
+Michael O'Day Law specializes in the in-depth review of medical malpractice cases, searching through thousands of pages of medical records looking for evidence that you could have evaded the negative medical outcome through the use of proven practices.
+Suppose there is a case for medical malpractice.
+In that case, our Pittsburgh Lawyers will find the information needed to make a robust case.

-In many cases material that is absent from medical records turns out to be very useful in establishing that malpractice had occurred.
-A form of medical malpractice that is becoming all too common are birth injuries.
-Birth injuries in many cases arise in the course of a pregnancy or during delivery that are overlooked or even ignored, resulting in tragic consequences.
+In many cases, material that is absent from medical records turns out to be very useful in establishing that malpractice had occurred.
+A form of medical malpractice that is becoming all too common is birth injuries.
+Birth injuries in many cases arise in the course of pregnancy or during delivery that is overlooked or even ignored, resulting in tragic consequences.
 Mistakes involving prescription drugs are unfortunately on the rise.

-While in many cases the medical malpractice error is detected with enough time to respond, often the patient has no knowledge of the mistake and severe, sometimes catastrophic injuries occur.
-It is important to seek out and use the very best experts to decide the nature and extent of the injuries caused by negligence.
-Physicians are usually willing to provide some amount of information about our client’s future restrictions and the future impact of the injuries.
+While in many cases, the medical malpractice error is detected with enough time to respond, often the patient does not know the mistake, and severe, sometimes catastrophic injuries occur.
+It is essential to seek out and use the very best experts to decide the nature and extent of the damages caused by negligence.
+Physicians are usually willing to provide some information about our client's future restrictions and the future impact of the injuries.

-We use the top experts in the field from Pittsburgh, Pennsylvania and across the country to provide the most inclusive analysis of these concerns in order to prove negligence our cases.
-We find that, by providing this type of detailed and comprehensive analysis to insurance companies.
-In many cases insurance companies will settle.
+We use the top experts in the field from Pittsburgh, Pennsylvania, and across the country to provide the most inclusive analysis of these concerns to prove negligence in our cases.
+We find that by giving this detailed and comprehensive analysis to insurance companies.
+In many cases, insurance companies will settle.

 This medical malpractice compensation will depend on the specific injuries incurred.
-The type of damages that might be available to the casualty of medical malpractice in a case involving a serious debilitating neurological injury would be very different than a situation where, a surgical tool was negligently left inside of a person’s body after a surgical procedure.
-The patient may need additional money to have a surgery procedure to extract the medical object as well as a more or less level of compensation to address the pain and suffering they have experienced.
-An patient who has underwent a major neurological injury, may have continuing therapy requirements for the rest of his or her life or, if the injury is major, the victim may require charges to take care of his or her every need for the rest of their life.
+The type of damages that might be available to the casualty of medical malpractice in a case involving a debilitating severe neurological injury would be very different from a situation where a surgical tool was negligently left inside a person's body after a surgical procedure.
+The patient may need additional money to have a surgical procedure to extract the medical object and a more or less level of compensation to address the pain and suffering they have experienced.
+A patient who has undergone a significant neurological injury may have continuing therapy requirements for the rest of their life or, if the damage is substantial, the victim may require charges to take care of their every need for the rest of their life.
 There is no fixed strategy for determining compensations.
-Every injury situation has to be viewed and considered on its own qualities.
-It is prudent to retain legal advice to help an injured individual in making an suitable evaluation.
+Every injury situation has to be viewed and considered on its qualities.
+It is prudent to retain legal advice to help an injured individual in making a proper evaluation.

 When medical error resulted in the death of a loved one, our attorneys file wrongful death claims that help families acquire monetary compensation for the loss.
-Just like in a medical malpractice law suit, there is no way to put a price on your loss of a loved one.
+Like in a medical malpractice lawsuit, there is no way to put a price on losing a loved one.
 The victims of medical malpractice incidents leave reliant loved ones and even funeral expenses.
 Reimbursement from the one(s) at fault can lighten some or all of your economic worries.
-Our lawyers know that this is a difficult time for you and we are here to provide our knowledge and experience to "Make it Right".
+Our lawyers know that this is a difficult time for you, and we are here to provide our knowledge and experience to "Make it Right."

 © 2016 All Rights Reserved Michael O'Day Law Firm